f1x3d/Az.Functions.MetadataToJson/README.md

 </ItemGroup>
 ```

-After that, the `func kubernetes deploy --dotnet-isolated` should work as expected.
+After that, the `func kubernetes deploy --csharp` should work as expected.